 As specified in section 847 of this title, water right permit holders are required to file annual progress reports.
 Section 846 of this title provides that permittees may also be required to submit a written statement of the quantities of water beneficially used.
 Annual reports required under this section are in addition to any specific reporting requirements in a water right permit.

-Annual progress reports by permittees shall be filed before February 1 after the close of the twelve month reporting period on forms available at the board's website.
+Annual progress reports by permittees shall be filed before February 1 after the close of the twelve month reporting period on the board’s online reporting platform.
 Provisional data and information may be used in the progress report if final data are not available by the reporting deadline.
 If provisional streamflow data are used in the water use report, an amended report based on final streamflow data shall be filed within one month of the date the final streamflow data are available.
 The board may rely upon any report, including a report based on provisional data, until and unless a revised report is filed.
 A failure to file a progress report is a violation of permit terms.

 The annual reports shall include the following information: